nepenth/knowledge-base/README.md

 ### Data Engineering <a name="data-engineering"></a>
-The Data Engineering category provides resources and guides on designing, building, and maintaining large-scale data systems, covering topics such as big data, data integration, and storage solutions.
-This category includes subcategories on data modeling, stream processing, and other specialized areas of data engineering, offering a comprehensive overview of the field.
+The Data Engineering category covers the design, implementation, and management of systems that store, process, and retrieve large datasets, including big data, data integration, modeling, storage, and stream processing.
+This category provides resources on various technologies and techniques used to build scalable and efficient data pipelines, with 6 items across 5 subcategories: Big Data, Data Integration, Data Modeling, Data Storage Systems, and Stream Processing.
 *Subcategories: Big Data, Data Integration, Data Modeling, Data Storage Systems, Stream Processing* *Items: 6*